 Great content writers know that marketing is simply another way of communicating with others, with its own distinct advantages and challenges.
 No matter your industry, you’ll be served well if you look for writers who both understand and practice great marketing.

-with demonstrable experience in the marketing industry, like agency work, web writing or copywriting.
+Look for writers with demonstrable experience in the marketing industry, like agency work, web writing or copywriting.

 4. Up to Speed With Current Events